Shapeshifting: Southern Africa

-ǀKaggen is a demi-urge and folk hero of the ǀXam people of southern Africa.
+ǀKaggen is a demiurge and folk hero of the ǀXam people of southern Africa.
 He is a trickster god who can shape shift, usually taking the form of a praying mantis but also a bull eland, a louse, a snake, and a caterpillar.

-Native American
+Indigenous American

 A Pukwudgie is a human-like creature from Wampanoag folklore said to appear and disappear at will, and shapeshift.

 South American

-Amazon river dolphins are curious and lack of fear of foreign objects, are apex predators, and the male Amazon river dolphins are very physically aggressive during their mating period, particularly around the courtship practice of object carrying.

 Amazon river dolphins, known by the natives as the boto, encantados or toninhas, are very prevalent in the mythology of the native South Americans.
 They are frequently characterized in mythology with superior musical ability, seductiveness and love of sex, resulting in illegitimate children, and attraction to parties.
 Despite the fact that the Encante are said to come from a utopia full of wealth which is also without pain or death, they crave the pleasures and hardships of human societies.

 Transformation into human form is said to be rare, and usually occurs at night.
 The encantado will often be seen running from a festa, despite protests from the others for it to stay, and can be seen by pursuers as it hurries to the river and reverts to dolphin form.
 When it is under human form, it wears a hat to hide its blowhole, which does not disappear with the shapeshift.

 Besides the ability to shapeshift into human form, encantados frequently wield other magical abilities, such as controlling storms, hypnotizing humans into doing their will, transforming humans into encantados, and inflicting illness, insanity, and even death.
 Shamans often intervene in these situations.

 Along with shapeshifting, kidnapping is also a common theme in such folklore.
 Encantados are said to be fond of abducting humans with whom they fall in love, children born of their illicit love affairs, or just about anyone near the river who can keep them company, and taking them back to the Encante.
 The fear of this is so great among people who live near the Amazon River that both children and adults are terrified of going near the water between dusk and dawn, or entering water alone.
 Some who supposedly have encountered encantados while out in their canoes have been said to have gone insane, but the creatures seem to have done little more than follow their boats and nudge them from time to time.
 The myth is suggested to have arisen in part because dolphin genitalia bear a resemblance to those of humans.
 Others believe the myth served (and still serves) as a way of hiding the incestuous relations which are quite common in some small, isolated communities along the river.

 Legend also states that "if a person makes eye contact with an Amazon river dolphin, they will have lifelong nightmares".